layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes-linkerd/expose-services/quiz.md

         is_correct: true
       - id: "c"
         text: "Only ingress gateway is included"
+      - id: "d"
+        text: "Yes, but only egress gateway is included"
   - id: "q2"
     text: "What is required when using ingress controllers with Linkerd?
 (Select all that apply)"
     type: "multiple-answers"